RishiMSF/dhis2Reports/README.md

 4. security for dataset zzdossier
 5. security for tabs
 6. complete translations
+7. more documentation and add how elements can be added to dossier dataset.

 #Known bugs
 1. logout problem , to be fixed by checking dropdowns are not empty, if so go to login page.
 Or regulary send a system/ping .